 Why build a privacy fence on your own?

 There are a number of reasons why you should consider building a fence on your own rather than getting a contractor to do it for you.
 Here are just a few:

 It's cheaper.
 By using this fence calculator to find out the amount of fencing materials you need, you don't need to buy anything else!
 With no construction workers or designers to pay, you can save loads of money.

 You're free to do it the way YOU like it.
 As long as you have all the right permits, you are the only one you'll have to answer to regarding the fence's look.
 No one will try to convince you to do it in a more "fashionable" way or tell you how to build a fence that they think would be better (not including your other half).

 It's satisfying.
 Building a fence may not sound like a very enjoyable activity at first, but here's the thing about DIY - it can give you immense satisfaction.
 Creating something with your own hands rather than getting it done for you can be an enriching experience, and the pleasure of a job well-done will come back to you every time you see your finished project.

 It's something you can be proud of.
-To build something on your own requires a lot of skill.
-In this case, you need to know how to build a fence, calculate how much does a fence cost & the amount of fencing materials you need, and, most importantly, do the actual handiwork yourself.
+Building something on your own requires a lot of skill.
+In this case, you need to know how to build a fence, calculate how much a fence costs & the amount of fencing materials you need, and, most importantly, do the actual handiwork yourself.
 Learning to do all these things is definitely a reason to be proud of yourself.

 It's healthy.
 After all, building a fence is a physical activity, and as long as you are in good health, there is no such thing as too much of that.
 While building a fence, you will also get to spend time outside.